 This course is designed for the highly motivated student who is seriously interested in the study of art.
 Student will develop a portfolio that shows a fundamental competence and range of understanding in visual concerns.
 This portfolio will focus on the two-dimensional design issues through any two-dimensional medium, including digital art and photography.
 Students are encouraged to submit a portfolio to the College Board for evaluation.

-Prerequisite: Art II or Photography II, Art Teacher
+Prerequisite: Art II or Photography II, Art Teacher Recommendation any three-dimensional medium.
+Students are encouraged to submit a portfolio to the College Board for evaluation.

-Recommendation

 AP STUDIO ART: 3D